alexandrnikitin/blog/_drafts/high-performance-dotnet-by-example.md

 }
 ```

-Just to extend all that a bit further, .NET is the safety-first platform.
-That means .NET ensures that your code won't access memory not intended for you.
+Just to extend all that a bit further, .NET is a **safety-first** platform.
+This means .NET ensures that your code won't access memory not intended for you.
-For instance in `_entries[i].Key` it must ensure that you won't access a memory outside of the array.
-Hence .NET adds a range check that looks something like `if (i < 0 || i >= _entries.Length) throw ...`.
-That means that, even if you access an element in the middle, it needs to load the beginning of the array where `Length` stored.
+For instance in `_entries[i].Key` it must ensure that you won't access memory outside of the array.
+To achieve this, .NET adds a range check that looks like `if (i < 0 || i >= _entries.Length) throw ...`.
+This means that, even if you access an element in the middle, it needs to load the beginning of the array where the `Length` is stored.
+It leads to more loads (and cache misses).

 ### Solution

 What can we do about all that?
 Hmm... we can have just one array, can't we?
 We can put our values into the bucket array.
 What about hash collision resolution then?

 It turns out, there's another method of collision resolution in hash tables called ["Open addressing."](https://en.wikipedia.org/wiki/Open_addressing) With this method a hash collision is resolved by probing, or searching through alternate locations in the array.
-There are few probing approaches, e.g, Linear, Quadratic, Double hashing, etc. The most CPU cache-friendly method is the Linear one which just put an element into the next available bucket.
+There are few probing approaches, e.g, Linear, Quadratic, Double hashing, etc. The most CPU cache-friendly method is the Linear one that just puts an element into the next available bucket.

 Open addressing is not a silver bullet, of course, and has drawbacks.
 It is a poor choice for large size elements because they pollute cache.
-Its performance dramatically degrades when the load factor grows beyond 0.7 and more.
+Its performance dramatically degrades when the load factor grows.

 It's all about trade offs.
-And it seems that Open addressing if the perfect choice for us: it's cache-friendly, our value record is small, just a pointer, we can control the load factor.
+And it seems that Open addressing if the perfect choice for us: it's cache-friendly, our value record is small (just a pointer), we can control the load factor.
 Let's implement it and take a look at the benchmark results:

 |    Method |          Mean |     StdDev |        Median | Scaled | Scaled-StdDev |
 |---------- |-------------- |----------- |-------------- |------- |-------------- |